New Legislative Session Underway: Alzheimer's Association Priority Bills

 Our priorities reflect the consensus of California’s five chapters and

 20 local offices to advance statewide public policy issues.
-The Council identifies
+The policy office identifies

 and influences issues that demonstrate a direct, positive link to people living

 with Alzheimer’s disease and other dementia disorders and their families.